flatcar-archive/flatcar-docs/os/booting-on-vagrant.md

+---
-# Running Flatcar Container Linux on Vagrant
+title: Running Flatcar Container Linux on Vagrant
+weight: 10
+---

 _While we always welcome community contributions and fixes, please note that Vagrant is not an officially supported platform at this time.
 (See the [platform overview](/#getting-started).)_